EGON 48V Revolution

 The Revolution we are talking of means the complete overthrow of the dynasties created by the reigning champions of 12V.
 Because simply put, 12V just cannot do what 48V can do.
 Physics prevents it.
 And even the few 48V systems available have been dealt a body blow because of their mind-numbing complexities and unreliability, not helped by companies selling this kit not supporting their customer base to their satisfaction.

-So it’s time now, with the early versions of the Egon DC-Hub 48V being fitted to customer’s vehicles, for the system to be explained.
-These first 48V systems are being fitted for the lucky few who are so keen to have this in their rigs, that they are happy to be a for a short while, a tailless South American rodent.
+So it’s time now, with the early versions of the Egon 48V architecture being fitted to customer’s vehicles, for the system to be explained.
+These first 48V systems have been fitted for the lucky few who did not want to wait to have this in their rigs, that they were happy to be a for a short while, a tailless South American rodent.

 Because I know how curious you are, these components deserve explanation.